KyriakosLamp/CinemAPP/README.md

 - SQLite JDBC driver (included in `other/` directory)
 - MySQL Connector (optional, included in `other/` directory)

+## Usage

+1. **Movie Selection**: Browse and select from available movies
+   - Use "Reset Seats" button to clear all bookings for testing
+2. **Seat Selection**: Choose seats from the 3x5 theater layout
+   - Green: Available
+   - Red: Booked
+   - Gray: Selected
+3. **Checkout**: Confirm booking and complete transaction
+4. **Window**: Application window is resizable for better viewing

 ## Setup & Installation

 1. Clone the repository: